heathen00/wfparser3/wfparser3/README.md

      them will be modified.
    * You should also just look through the code for instances of duplication and remove them using inheritance, pulling out duplicate code into its own class and use composition, instead.
-   * "instanceName()" doesn't really make sense within LocalizerType, conceptually.
-It makes more sense that there should be a LocalizerInstance that references a LocalizerField.
-The localizer field, of course has a one to one reference to a LocalizerType.
-But there may be multiple LocalizerInstance instances that refer to the same LocalizerField (and indirectly LocalizerType).
-This change has implications on the Localizer type  interface since the use case no longer requires that we be able to search based on LocalizerField, but LocalizerInstance, instead.
-As a part of this, you should also ensure that the same naming convention for the accessed string in the ResourceBundle is consistent.
-Maybe refactor how the resource bundle is tested using stubs for ResourceBundle?
-     It would make setting up tests easier.
-You could wrap ResourceBundle in your own type that explicitly states the ResourceBundle functionality that the system uses.
-And test your ResourceBundle's integration with the Java ResourceBundle functionality explicitly.
    * I want to create another small subsystem in a package called "com.ht.guard" that provides reusable guard code that can be used throughout all other subsystems, but I am having a difficult time figuring out how to structure the code so that the guard code supports optionally